Carmen Soo: Acting

 Carmen started as an extra in the 1999 Jackie Chan movie entitled Gorgeous alongside Shu Qi, and later was in Aaron Kwok's musical special.

 In September 2008, Carmen co-starred in an ABS-CBN (in collaboration with Malaysia's Double Vision) soap opera with Filipino actors Jericho Rosales, Cristine Reyes and Christopher de Leon in the teleserye Kahit Isang Saglit that was aired in the Philippines and Malaysia, and worldwide through TFC.
 Kahit Isang Saglit later earned a nomination in the International Emmy Award.

 In 2010, Carmen appeared in a four-part series of Your Song entitled "Beautiful Girl" with Christian Bautista, which was shot through mid-July and August between Malaysia and the Philippines.
 In the same year, she appeared alongside JC De Vera in the third season of 5 Star Specials entitled Si Paco at ang Prinsesa, directed by Bb.
 Joyce Bernal on TV5.

 Carmen was the lead actor in the Malaysian horror film The Hunter 3D, directed and written by Bjarne Wong.
 Soo then went on to perform on HBO Asia's Dead Mine as Su-Ling.
-She also appeared in the Singaporean horror film Ghost Child, alongside Chen Hanwei and Jayley Woo.
+She also appeared in the Singaporean horror film Ghost Child, alongside Chen Hanwei and Jayley Woo, as well as the legal drama series The Pupil and Code of Law with Vernetta Lopez.